housecurve/housecurve.github.io/docs/usage/measurement_quality.md

 Signal to noise issues are typically resolved by removing sources of noise or increasing the volume of the audio system.
 In rare situations the microphone may be faulty.

+**Note - There was an issue with test signal files from HouseCurve-6.0 and 6.0.1 that causes low coherence measurements.
+This can be fixed by simply exporting a fresh test signal file.**